starryangt/thoth/README.md

 ####Usage

-fsharp-ws is intended to be used as a command line program, but works as just an executable as well, though some flexibility is lost.
+thoth is intended to be used as a command line program, but works as just an executable as well, though some flexibility is lost.
 There are three main ways to feed in urls:

 1. An index file on the internet